nus-cs2103-AY2425S1/ip/docs/README.md

-# bellroy User Guide
+# Bellroy User Guide

 ![Example of bellroy in use](Ui.png)

 Having trouble managing your deadlines?
-Fret not, as bellroy is your new companion. bellroy will be your new to-do list, helping you keep track of deadlines!
+Fret not, as bellroy is your new companion.
+Bellroy will be your new to-do list, helping you keep track of deadlines!
 It's Clean, Simple, and ~~Lightweight~~ Featherweight

 ## Features